xcp-ng/xcp-ng-org/docs/management/updates.md

 If you want to manage your XCP-ng updates, we suggest that you use Xen Orchestra.
 It's the fastest & easiest way to keep your infrastructure up-to-date.
 See the [dedicated section](updates.md#from-xen-orchestra).
 If you want to learn more about Xen Orchestra, also check the [management section](management.md).

-:::tip
+:::info
-Most updates will be explained in details with a dedicated blog post.
+All our updates are explained in details inside a dedicated blog post.
 Don't forget to visit https://xcp-ng.org/blog or to directly explore all articles with the tag updates: https://xcp-ng.org/blog/tag/update/
 :::

 ## ♻️ Support cycle